 Isn’t just for kids

-Playing dress-up isn’t just for kids, us adults will benefit from it too.
+Playing dress-up isn’t just for kids, or for Halloween, adults will benefit from it too.
 We don’t have to dress up in our old prom dress or as a frontier woman to reap the benefits of dress-up, we can make subtle additions that can have a magical impact.

 Subtle dress-up ideas: